-The design toolset for the themes is expanded — blocks can now have applied backgrounds and gradients to layout elements like groups, columns, media and text.
-One of the most important additions include the support for more types of measurements — ems, rems, percentages, vh, vw and others.
+The design toolset for the themes is expanded — blocks can now have applied backgrounds and gradients to layout elements like groups, columns, media, and text.
+One of the most important additions includes the support for more types of measurements — ems, rems, percentages, vh, vw, and others.
 This is very important for graphics editors as they can create custom multimedia content that can fit the blocks as they prefer it.

 Other Important Features That Are Now Part of WordPress 5.5

 In this new release of WordPress XML sitemaps are included and enabled by default.
 This is a very important factor when it comes to search-engine optimizations as it allows blogs to rank higher than those that those who do not have a properly configured sitemap.
 Previously administrators had to use third-party extensions or manually create and update these sitemaps.

 With the updating of the major web browsers and adding of new standards, WordPress 5.5 will now include support for lazy-loaded images.
 This new functionality will not send out the images to the visitors until the viewport is approached.
 This will save bandwidth for both the visitors, the host (serve) and the Internet Service Provider.
 This may also speed-up the browsing of the site and improve the usability.

 The WordPress team has integrated better accessibility options.
 The full list of implemented improvements include the following: